 FlashForge Creator Pro is a mid-range budget 3D printer that is available for just around $1000.
 Congratulations if you have brought one home recently or if you are thinking of buying one.

-Today, in this article we will be looking at the best 3D printing software for Flashforge Creator Pro that is simple enough to be used by the novices yet powerful enough for professionals.
+Today, in this article we will be looking at the best 3D printing tools that are compatible with Flashforge Creator Pro.
+They are simple enough to be used by the novices yet powerful enough for professionals.

 - Price – $140

 From engineers to entrepreneurs to schools, Simplify 3D is one of the most popular 3D slicer available in the market today.
 It is an expensive piece of software if you see it as a Slicer, but it offers more than just 3D print properties.

 Apart from Flashforge Creator Pro, Simplify 3D supports 90% of all the desktop 3D printers in the market which makes it future proof in case you decide to you buy a new 3D printer from other brands.

 Simplify 3D lets you preview the printing process on the screen along with the ability to view a single layer or layer by layer preview.

 The pre-print realistic simulation allows you to see all the actions that the 3D printer will perform once the execution starts.
 It can also be helpful in identifying any flaws or issues and fixing them in advance as it provides information related to speed, sequences, and settings.

 Simplify 3D also offers excellent support structures for your 3D models which easily break-away once the task is finished.
 You can further customize the support structure per your requirements.